ady7ady7/career-log/README.md

 - check the handles of the buttons (if they change and if so, how)
 - check manually the flow of being on page 2 and going to page 3
 - implement actual page-checking using the handles instead of hardcoding page_number and incrementing it automatically each time

+18.10.25 (Weekend - Saturday)
+- Even though it's the weekend, I've downloaded a dataset from Kaggle with job listings and cleaned data a bit.
+I've explored functions in Power Query - used Perplexity's instructions for that, as it's my first time in PQ, and while it's not that intuitive without experience, I must say that it isn't difficult and very logical once you see how it works.
+I've got some experience with data and with instructions in went down pretty quickly and easily.
+I'll have to experiment more with that, already seeing how useful this is.
+Anyway, the dataset is prepared and will probably work as a base for my next PBI report(1 hr)